 Relying on the project structure, our testing team developed the testing strategy that covered two integration types:

 - Invoice functional unit + ERP system (component integration testing).

 - New B2C e-store + ERP system (system integration testing).

 When deciding if they are going to automate the testing process, the team was in two minds.
 On the one hand, automation reduces time and efforts for repeatable tasks requiring extensive concentration.
-On the other hand, automation of integration testing can be tricky.
+On the other hand, automation of integration tests can be tricky.
 To be effective, it requires substantial sets of repeatable or at least predictable data.
 In our case, ERP system was updated with new diverse items every other day.
 Pricing policy (discounts, sales, loyalty programs, etc.) also changed oftentimes.
 So, the team opted for manual system testing with the focus on software internal and external integrations.

 Component integration testing example: Invoice unit + ERP system